-Component: Nancy, moderately steep (30%)
+Component: Butchlake and similar soils (40%)

-The Nancy, moderately steep component makes up 30 percent of the map unit.
-Slopes are 12 to 35 percent.
-This component is on hills.
-The parent material consists of silty volcanic ash and/or silty loess over sandy and gravelly outwash.
-Depth to a root restrictive layer is greater than 60 inches.
+The Butchlake component makes up 40 percent of the map unit.
+Slopes are 3 to 12 percent.
+The parent material consists of loess over till.
+Depth to a root restrictive layer is greater than 80 inches.
 The natural drainage class is well drained.
-Water movement in the most restrictive layer is moderately high.
-Available water to a depth of 60 inches is moderate.
-Shrink-swell potential is low.
-This soil is not flooded.
-It is not ponded.
-There is no zone of water saturation within a depth of 72 inches.
-Organic matter content In the surface horizon is about 60 percent.
-Non-irrigated land capability classification is 6e.
+Water movement in the most restrictive layer is moderately high to high.
+This soil is rarely flooded and not ponded.
+Non-irrigated land capability classification is 4e.
 This soil does not meet hydric criteria.